"Experience the Difference"

 In December of 1995, the Bank’s members approved the conversion of the Bank from a federally chartered mutual savings association to a federally chartered stock savings bank.
 As part of the conversion, the Company was incorporated under Delaware law for the purpose of acquiring and holding all of the outstanding capital stock of the Bank, the Bank’s name was changed to Broadway Federal Bank, f.s.b., and the Company completed an initial public offering.
 Today, the Company is publicly traded on the NASDAQ Capital Market under the symbol “BYFC” and is regulated as a savings and loan holding company by the Board of Governors of the Federal Reserve System.
 The Bank is regulated by the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation (the “FDIC”) and the Bank’s deposits are insured up to applicable limits by the FDIC.
 The Bank is also a member of the Federal Home Loan Bank of San Francisco.

-The Company is currently managed by Mr. Wayne-Kent A. Bradshaw, who joined the Bank as President and Chief Operating Officer in 2009, and became Chief Executive Officer of the Company and the Bank in 2012.
-Under Mr. Bradshaw’s leadership, Broadway has continued its focus on serving low-to-moderate income communities, with a particular focus on lending for multi-family housing.
+The Company is currently chaired by Mr. Wayne-Kent A. Bradshaw, who joined Broadway as President and Chief Operating Officer in 2009, and became Chief Executive Officer Broadway Financial and the Broadway Bank in 2012.
+Under Mr. Bradshaw’s leadership, Broadway continued its focus on serving low-to-moderate income communities, with a particular focus on lending for multi-family housing.
 This focus addresses the chronic need for affordable housing that exists throughout all of Southern California, especially for those families living within low-to-moderate income communities.
 The Bank also offers a variety of other residential and commercial real estate loan products for consumers, businesses, and non-profit organizations, other loan products, and a variety of deposit products, including checking, savings and money market accounts, certificates of deposits and retirement accounts.

 Equality of Service